 Primary POC: Debbie Absher Phone: (302) 856-3990 Email: Debbie.Absher@de.nacdnet.net

 Secondary POC: Phone: Email:

-and the second second second
+Exisiting BMP Information

 SCD provides technical and financial assistance, they are not regulatory.

 Inventory: Yes Inventory Comments: Reports are made to the EPA on a watershed basis, there is a list of in Background Data: Yes Regular Inspections: Yes Inspection Frequency: ---How data is updated: Data is entered into PRS and the NRCS Customer Toolkit.